jotak/game-of-stacks/README.md

 ```

-## Running on Minikube
+## Running on Kubernetes or OpenShift

-Assuming minikube is up and running
+Assuming Kube or OS  is up and running

 ```bash
 # Deploy Strimzi/Kafka in namespace "kafka"